bradgrantham/rosa/api/application-development.md

 ./build/rosa-emu --root-dir emu-root
 ```

 ### Emulator Limitations

-* Color video modes are emulated as if the display is a black-and-white TV
+* Color video modes are emulated as if the display is a black-and-white TV.
+* `RoNTSCWaitFrame()` is not yet implemented
+* Joystick and keypad is not yet implemented.
+* The emulator doesn't produce a HiDPI-aware window; it could be prettier.
+* The three "console" buttons are not yet implemented.
+* `RoDebugOverlayPrintf()` sends the formatted string to `stdout`.  `RoDebugOverlaySetLine()` is not implemented.
+* Output to serial console is implemented using `stdout`.
+Input from serial console is not implemented
 * It is possible to allocate far more memory in the emulator than is available on the Rocinante hardware.